|

 GUNHILDA:

-Variant of Scandinavian Gunhild, meaning "war-battle."
+Variant spelling of Scandinavian Gunhild, meaning "war-battle."

 GUNILLA:

-Swedish variant of Old Norse Gunhild, meaning
+Danish and Swedish variant form of Scandinavian Gunhild,

 "war-battle."